UBC-Geography/computing-resources/r/README.md

 ## Interactive Visualizations and Dashboards

-Dashboard libraries enable you to create interactive visualizations from either Python code or Jupyter Notebooks, which can be hosted on sparsely-resourced servers and shared as web applications.
+Dashboard libraries enable you to create interactive visualizations from your R code, which can be hosted on sparsely-resourced servers and shared as web applications.

 - [Shiny for R - Getting Started](https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/index.html)